jordan ‘98.

 “we steal the cable.

-sick, right?”
+pretty sick, right?”

 -

-don’t sleep on the ants either.
+don’t sleep on ants marching either.